iamtodor/demo-github-actions-python-linter-configuration/article/article.md

 **Disclaimer**: author assumes you are familiar with [GitHub actions](https://github.com/features/actions).

-We configure GitHub Workflow to be triggered on every PR against main (master) branch.
+We configure GitHub Workflow to be triggered on every PR against the main (master) branch.

 Here are the linters and checks we are going to use: